-Taking these medications as your eye surgeon directs and completing the full course of prescribed antibiotics is crucial to ensure a successful recovery.
+Taking these medications as your eye surgeon directs and completing the full course of prescribed antibiotics is crucial to successful recovery.

-Your eye surgeon at Conlon Eye Institute will provide you with guidelines on using eye drops after your LASIK or PRK surgery.
+Your eye surgeon at Conlon Eye Institute will provide guidelines on using eye drops after your LASIK or PRK surgery.
 These guidelines typically include:

 - Preservative-free artificial tears alleviate dryness and keep your eyes lubricated during healing.